skupperproject/skupper-example-hello-world/README.md

     <login-command-for-your-provider>
     kubectl create namespace east
     kubectl config set-context --current --namespace east
+    skupper init --ingress none

+Now that we have our two kubeconfigs, use the `skupper init` command to install Skupper in each namespace:

+Console for namespace `west`:

+    skupper init

+Console for namespace `east`:

-    skupper init --cluster-local
+    skupper init --ingress none

-Note that using `--cluster-local` in `east` is done simply to make local development with Minikube easier.
-It's not required if your two namespaces are on different hosts or on public clusters.
+Note that using `--ingress none` in `east` is done simply to make local development with Minikube easier.
+(It's tricky to run two minikube tunnels on one host.)
+The `--ingress none` option is not required if your two namespaces are on different hosts or on public clusters.

 See [Getting started with Skupper](https://skupper.io/start/) for more information about setting up namespaces.

-Use `skupper status` in each console to check that Skupper is installed.
+Use `skupper status` in each console to check that Skupper is
+installed:

     $ skupper status
     Skupper is enabled for namespace '<namespace>'.
-It is not connected to any other sites.
+It is not linked to any other sites.

 As you move through the steps below, you can use `skupper status` at any time to check your progress.

-## Step 2: Connect your namespaces
+## Step 2: Link your namespaces

-To connect namespaces, Skupper requires a token representing permission to form a connection.
-This token contains a secret (only share it with those you trust) and the logistical details of making a connection.
+To link namespaces, Skupper requires a token representing permission to create a link.
+This token contains a secret (only share it with those you trust) and the logistical details of making a link.

-First, use `skupper connection-token` in `west` to generate the token.
+First, use `skupper token create` in `west` to generate the token:

 Namespace `west`:

-    skupper connection-token $HOME/secret.yaml
+    skupper token create $HOME/secret.yaml

-Then, use `skupper connect` in `east` to use the generated token to form a connection.
+Then, use `skupper link create` in `east` to use the generated token to create a link:

 Namespace `east`:

-    skupper connect $HOME/secret.yaml
+    skupper link create $HOME/secret.yaml

 If your console sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.